 Her research focuses on information engagement, especially in online contexts.
 Areas include social media, digital consumer health information, digital photograph representation, and online education pedagogies.
-She has edited two books: Social media for academics: A practical guide and Indexing and retrieval of non-text information.
+She has edited two books: Social media for academics: A practical guide and Indexing and retrieval of non-text information as well as co-edited Social tagging in a linked data environment.
 She has delivered over 80 presentations and published more than 40 works in journals such as Journal of Documentation, Library & Information Science Research, Knowledge Organisation, Journal of the Medical Library Association, and Journal of Information Science.
 Her papers in the Canadian Journal of Information and Library Science were two of the journal’s five most frequently viewed articles in 2013.
-She has participated in research projects funded by organisations such as the Canadian Institutes of Health Research and Canada’s Social Sciences and Humanities Research Council.
+She has participated in research projects funded by organisations such as the Canadian Institutes of Health Research, Canada’s Social Sciences and Humanities Research Council, and Scottish Government.

 Dr Rasmussen Pennington is deeply dedicated to her professional societies.
 She is Chair of the Metadata and Discovery Group (MDG; formerly Cataloguing & Indexing Group CIG)) of the Chartered Institute of Library and Information Professionals (CILIP).
 She was a 2011-2014 ASIS&T Director-at-Large.
 She won ASIS&T’s Special Interest Group (SIG) Member of the Year award in 2011, and she received ASIS&T’s SIG Publication of the Year Award in 2009.
-She is the chair for ASIS&T’s European Chapter.
+She was the chair for ASIS&T’s European Chapter.
 She co-chaired the Juried Panels for the 2016 Association for Library and Information Science Education (ALISE) conference.
 She has served as Vice President and President of the Canadian Association for Information Science/L’Association canadienne des sciences de l’information (CAIS/ACSI).